OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/overview/excel-add-ins-reference-overview.md

 # Excel JavaScript API overview

-You can use the Excel JavaScript API to build add-ins for Excel 2016.
+You can use the Excel JavaScript API to build add-ins for Excel 2016 and later.
 The following list shows the high-level Excel objects that are available in the API.
 Each object page link contains a description of the properties, events, and methods that are available on the object.
 Explore the links from the menu to learn more.

 Some of the core Excel objects are listed below for convenience: